TG4

-TG4 (/ˌti: dʒi: ˈkæhər/; TG Ceathair, [ˌtʲeːɟeː ˈcahəɾʲ]) is an Irish free-to-air public service television network.
-The channel launched on 31 October 1996 and is available online and through its on demand service TG4 Player in Ireland and beyond.
+TG4 (/ˌti: dʒi: ˈkæhər/; TG Ceathair, [ˌtʲeːɟeː ˈcahəɾʲ]) is an Irish free-to-air public service television channel.
+It launched on 31 October 1996 and is available online and through its on-demand service TG4 Player in Ireland and beyond.

-TG4 was formerly known as Teilifís na Gaeilge (TnaG), before a rebranding campaign in 1999.
-TG4 was the third national station to be launched in Ireland, after RTÉ One in 1961 (as Teilifís Éireann) and RTÉ Two in 1978.
+TG4 was initially known as Teilifís na Gaeilge (TnaG), before being renamed in 1999.
+It was the third national station to be launched in Ireland, after RTÉ One in 1961 (as Teilifís Éireann) and RTÉ Two in 1978.
 It was followed by a fourth channel, TV3 (now called Virgin Media One), in 1998.

-The channel has 650,000 viewers who tune into the channel each day to view a broad programming policy.
-It has been reported to have a share of 2% of the national television market in the Republic of Ireland and 3% of the national television market in Northern Ireland.
+On average 1.2m people watch TG4 in the Republic of Ireland every week.
+650,000 viewers tune into the channel each day.
+It has a 2% share of the national television market in the Republic of Ireland and 3% of the national television market in Northern Ireland.
 The daily Irish-language programme schedule is its core service: seven hours of programming in Irish supported by a wide range of material in other languages, mostly English and French.

-TG4 launched its high-definition channel (TG4 HD) in 2012 on Virgin Media Ireland.